Anchal674/movie-recommendation-system/README.md

-﻿# 🎬 movie-recommendation-system
+﻿# 🎬 CineSuggest System

- A machine learning–based Movie Recommendation System built using Python.
+ A machine learning–based CineSuggest System built using Python.
  The system recommends movies to users based on content similarity (genre, cast, keywords, overview, etc.)  using NLP techniques and cosine similarity.

 # 🗂️ Dataset